I have always been a fan of owning property, it’s very much a British thing. We love owning and talking a lot about property.

 Remember: These calculations are very much estimates and based on a number of assumptions.
 Another factor for consideration is the UK Tax liabilities of UK rental income, which could mean paying 20% of the profit.
 In addition, over the long-term buy-to-let property prices should appreciate and so upon selling would be subject to capital gains tax.

 UK Rental Property Rules

-In recent years the laws on UK property rental have changed significantly, so much so its led to some saying the UK government have been anti-landlords.
+In recent years the laws on UK property rental have changed significantly, so much so it led to some saying the UK government has been anti-landlords.

 The tax-savings have certainly changed, and now you cannot offset your mortgage payments against your rental income like before.

-Yearly gas and electric certificates to ensure the property adheres to basis safety standards.
+Yearly gas and electric certificates to ensure the property adhere to basic safety standards.

 Before renting out the property an energy performance certificate (EPC) is also required.
 These should be done when buying the property and so shouldn’t be an additional expense.